 You will need to prepare and have measure the stock you will be milling.
-Stock - the block of wood, plastic or metal you will use.
-Make sure you know the depth, and to state the obvious - make sure your 3d design will fit in it.
+Stock means the block of wood, plastic or metal you will use.
+Make sure you know the depth, and to state the obvious, make sure your 3d design will fit in it.

 Ensure you have a spoil board under the stock if your operation will mill the final object right out, and that you have the whole setup well clamped down.
 I have ruined jobs by having them move under the mill in the late stages/last few layers of milling!
-A time-expensive mistake.
+This is a time-expensive mistake.

-Make sure you know the routers operating limits - and have experimented with long empty rapids so you have the acceleration and rapid feed rates correct - if they are too high, you will have steppers that beep and fail to go anywhere - which will ruin your job.
+Make sure you know the mills operating limits and have experimented with long empty rapid movements (or simply “rapids”) so you have the acceleration and rapid feed rates correct.
+If the rates are too high, you will have steppers that beep and fail to go anywhere, which will ruin your job.

-You will also need to have some idea of the feed rate - the speed at which you can cut through the material, given the RPM of your Cnc spindle, the type of endmill and the material itself.
-If it is too high - you risk damaging the tool and snapping it off, if it is too low, you risk burning material or heating the tool.
+You will also need to have some idea of the feed rate.
+This is the speed at which you can cut through the material, given the RPM of your CNC spindle, the type of end mill and the material itself.
+If the feed rate is too high you risk damaging the tool and snapping it off, if it is too low, you risk burning material or heating the tool.
 There is a relatively wide sweet spot, and you want to err to the higher end of this for the optimal setting.

-Now turn the router off - there are a number of software things to prepare before you get going.
+Now turn the CNC mill off.
+There are a number of software things to prepare before you get going.

 Ensure that they are at the right scale, and that they are not distant from the zero point (0,0,0).
 You will want it below this point, and make sure that the top is facing up (Z-positive).

-You will want to add tabs - so when the object is milled out of the stock, it still has a couple of small attachments and does fly off or into the mill and get gouged.
-I need to experiment with it - but I chose 1mm deep tabs, with a width of 10mm - around the object.
-Small enough to be able to manually take out, but not so flimsy they accidentally detach.
+You will want to add tabs so when the object is milled out of the stock, it still has a couple of small attachments and does fly off or into the mill and get gouged.
+I need to experiment with it, but I chose 1mm deep tabs, with a width of 10mm around the object.
+These tabs are small enough to be able to manually take out, but not so flimsy they accidentally detach.